 Bill "pulls" on his wife, Jan, for time, approval, attention and appreciation, as well as for sex.
 Bill may pull with niceness, caretaking (giving in order to get something back), gifts, withdrawal, anger or blame.
 These behaviors are a "pull" because Bill is coming from an empty place within, a vacuum-like black hole that wants to get filled through approval, validation and sex.
 In fact, sex is the main way, aside from work, that Bill's worth as a man gets validated and his inner emptiness gets filled up.
-It's the main way he feels loved.
+Because Bill abandons himself, it's the main way he feels loved.

 In this pull-resist system between Bill and Jan, a number of changes need to occur for the passion to come back into their relationship.
 Bill needs to stop trying to control Jan.
 He needs to learn how to take responsibility for his own feelings and wellbeing - for validating himself and filling himself with love, rather than always trying to have control over getting something from Jan.
-He needs to be practicing Inner Bonding.
+He needs to be practicing Inner Bonding and learning to love himself and fill himself with love to share with Jan.
 Jan needs to learn to speak her truth, rather than either complying (having sex even when she doesn't want to) or resisting.
 She needs to tell Bill that she is not turned on to him when he is pulling on her for sex, or for anything else such as time, attention, appreciation or approval.
 Until she is ready to speak her truth, without blame or judgment, about his emptiness and neediness, Bill cannot understand what the problem is.
 He will think it is just because she is frigid or has some other sexual problem, and will not understand his responsibility in their marital system.
 Jan also needs to practice Inner Bonding in order to become strong enough to speak her truth.

 Most women are turned on to a man when he is in his power, feeling good about himself.
 Neediness is not a turn-on.
 Men, too, are often not turned on to a needy woman, a woman who needs him to make love to her for her to feel safe, worthy and lovable.
 In our society, it's more common for men to attempt to get their validation through sex than it is for women, which is why more men than women pull for sex.
 In either case, both partners need to do their Inner Bonding work so they can become strong enough to be loving with themselves and each other.